Credit Card Extended Warranty Benefit: Everything You Need to Know

 Before losing your cool, you suddenly remember that you purchased the laptop using your Chase card, which extends the manufacturer’s warranty by one year.
 Huzzah!
 So you fill out an extended warranty claim form online, get approved, and, ideally, get a $1,100 statement credit within a few weeks.

-How Does the Credit Card Extended Warranty Work?
+How Does a Credit Card Extended Warranty Work?

-A credit card extended warranty works by extending the original eligible manufacturer’s warranty on a qualifying product you purchased with the card.
+Your credit card's extended warranty extends the original eligible manufacturer’s warranty on a qualifying product you purchased with the card.

 For example, most Chase credit cards offer a one-year extended warranty.
 So, if you purchase a TV with a card that includes a six-month manufacturer's warranty, Chase will extend the coverage for an additional full year, totaling 18 months.